 Saviynt’s intelligent analytics enable organizations to create and monitor metrics that prove governance over their IGA programs.

 The Identity Governance Access (IGA) module allows organizations to compare user access behavior to peers to accelerate cloud migration.
-By comparing a user’s behavior to their peers, the enterprise has insight into whether the user access request is similar to others or different, thus lowering the risk of elevated access, maintaining “least privilege necessary” policies, and reducing Segregation of Duty (SOD) violations.
+By comparing a user’s behavior to their peers, the enterprise has insight into whether the user access request is similar to others or different, thus lowering the risk of elevated access, maintaining “least privilege” policies, and reducing Segregation of Duty (SOD) violations.

 Saviynt’s integration of Cloud PAM with IGA and advanced analytics changes how organizations secure their cloud and comply with the Shared Responsibility Model.
 Our real-time monitoring and enforcement of security policies, including segregation of duties, enable organizations to continuously monitor, remediate, and document their compliance activities.